Big Deal Music

-Big Deal Music is an American music publisher, founded in 2012 by former Chrysalis Music employees Kenny MacPherson, Jamie Cerreta and Dave Ayers.
-Headed by MacPherson, the trio is joined by principles Michael MacDonald, Pete Robinson and Casey Robison.
+Big Deal Music was an American music publisher, founded in 2012 by former Chrysalis Music employees Kenny MacPherson, Jamie Cerreta and Dave Ayers.
+Headed by British executive MacPherson, the trio is joined by principles Michael MacDonald, Pete Robinson and Casey Robison.
+It was acquired by Hipgnosis Songs Fund in 2020.

+Prior to is sale the publisher's catalogue had earned 5 Grammy Awards, 126 NMPA, BMI and ASCAP awards, and 27 RIAA certifications.

+History

+The company was founded in 2012 by former Chrysalis Music employees Kenny MacPherson, Jamie Cerreta and Dave Ayers in Los Angeles.

 In September 2020, Big Deal was acquired by Hipgnosis Songs Fund.
 The company, including its Words and Music publisher, was immediately renamed Hipgnosis Songs Group.
 MacPherson was named CEO of Hipgnosis Songs Group, with co-presidents Cerreta and Robison, executive vice president Ayers, and senior vice president Robinson signing new five year contracts with the publisher.

-The publisher's catalogue has earned 5 Grammy Awards, 126 NMPA, BMI and ASCAP awards, and 27 RIAA certifications.
+In October 2023, MacPherson was placed on leave from Hipgnosis Songs due to a lawsuit filed accusing him of sexual assault and battery by a former colleague, stemming from his time at Chrysalis Music.

+In June 2025, Hipgnosis sold the Big Deal Music catalogue to Sony Music Publishing.